Holi0317/homeserver-compose/README.md

  - PostgreSQL for database

 Major aims of this README is to remind me and assist my debugging in the future.
-Some information may get outdated but this document may not update.
+Some information may get outdated as this document is not maintained often.

 [nextcloud]: https://nextcloud.com/